valermor/pages/README.rst

         def _has_logout_button(self):
             return Button(self.driver, [By.XPATH, "//button[@href='/logout']"]).is_present()

-Notice how we did not implement load() since secure area page is not loadable from URL.
+Notice how we did not implement load(), since the secure area page is not loadable from URL.

 Page objects
 ------------

-In the previous example, we have seen how simple is to implement page objects and create tests with them.
+In the previous example, we have seen how simple it is to implement page objects and create tests with them.
 In essence, all we need to do is: \* extend Page class \* implement load method \* add traits to the page

-As final golden rule, every method which models a user interaction results in a page load has to return a page object of the target page.
+As a final (golden) rule, every method which models a user interaction and results in a page load has to return a page object of the target page.
-Simplest case is load() itself.
+The simplest case is load() itself.

-The benefit of building a page from the Page class is that, after proper definition of traits, we can rely on wait\_until\_loaded() which will reliably pause the test execution *just enough* to allow the page to load.
+The benefit of building a page from the Page class is that, after proper definition of traits, we can rely on wait\_until\_loaded() to reliably pause the test execution *just enough* to allow the page to load.

 .. code:: python